orsonteodoro/oiledmachine-overlay/README.md

 PGO/BOLT profiles because the PGO/BOLT profiles are shared across users.

 Currently using the limited user for the group is recommended to smooth things out, but it may break on multiuser setup.
+When doing epgo/ebolt in multiuser environment, it should be done ASAP or during maintenance days if the package is confirmed to break between multiple users.

 You make skip the 3 steps for group changes below if using a non-root user (ex. johndoe) when doing PGO/BOLT training in production.